Fath16/Electricity_InvoiceGenerator/README.md

     }

 The printUserInfo method is static, allowing it to be called without creating an instance of the class.
 This method prints user information to the console.

+### Conclusion
+In conclusion, the Electricity Invoice Generator System effectively applies OOP principles, providing a well-structured and maintainable codebase.
+The project demonstrates a comprehensive understanding of classes, inheritance, polymorphism, encapsulation, abstraction, exception handling, file I/O, lambda expressions, and static methods, contributing to a robust and efficient electricity billing solution.